The First Hormonal Symptoms of Pancreatic Cancer

 - Endocrine cells: These are usually in the pancreatic islets.
 Essentially, they produce hormones that they directly release into the bloodstream.
 They normally produce insulin and glucagon, and are able to regulate the amount of glucose in the bloodstream.

 - Exocrine cells: On the other hand, these synthesize enzymes that travel to the duodenum through tiny ducts.
 They thus form the pancreatic duct.
 This then attaches to the bile duct (that comes from the liver) toward the small intestine.
 The enzymes they make aid in the digestion of certain nutrients such as lipids or fats.

-Overall, there are two types of pancreatic cancer, depending on the type of cells that they affects:
+There are two types of pancreatic cancer, depending on the type of cells that they affects.
+With this in mind, we find:

 - Exocrine pancreatic cancer: This is the most common type of pancreatic cancer.
 In most cases, it develops in the cells that produce digestive enzymes.

 - Pancreatic neuroendocrine tumors (malignant or cancerous): These affect the pancreatic islet cells that produce hormones, and then release them directly into the bloodstream.
 We can differentiate between the different subtypes depending on the type of cell the cancer affects (see the most common symptoms).

 Read more here: 9 Ways to Prevent Cancer, According to Experts

 We should clarify that the symptoms may vary depending on the type of pancreatic cancer that the patient presents.

 Exocrine pancreatic cancer